Haleem: Preparation

-This dish is slow cooked for seven to eight hours and then vigorously stirred or beaten with a pestle-like stirring stick.
-This results in a paste-like consistency, blending the flavors of spices, meat, barley and wheat.
+This dish is slow-cooked for seven to eight hours and then vigorously stirred or beaten with a pestle-like stirring stick.
+This results in a paste-like consistency, blending the flavors of spices, meat, barley, and wheat.

-In the end the cooked haleem is garnished with fried onions, julienne cut ginger, sliced green chillies, coriander leaves, lemon wedges and chaat masala.
-However, haleem preparation varies in different regions.

 Origin

 The origin of Haleem lies in the popular Arabian dish known as Harees (also written as Jareesh).
 According to Shoaib Daniyal, writing in The Sunday Guardian, the first written recipe of Harees dates back to the 10th century, when Arab scribe Abu Muhammad al-Muzaffar ibn Sayyar compiled a cookbook of dishes popular with the "kings and caliphs and lords and leaders" of Baghdad.
-"The version described in his Kitab Al-Tabikh (Book of Recipes), the world’s oldest surviving Arabic cookbook, is strikingly similar to the one people in the Middle East eat to this day" it reported.
+"The version described in his Kitab Al-Tabikh (Book of Recipes), the world's oldest surviving Arabic cookbook, is strikingly similar to the one people in the Middle East eat to this day" it reported.
 The Harees was cooked as the Arab empire was extended to different parts of the world.

-Harees was introduced in the Indian subcontinent by the Arab soldiers of the Hyderabad Nizam's army to the city.
-Today, Harees is still available in the Arab quarter of Hyderabad, an area called Barkas, where the dish is called Jareesh.
-Later on, the people of Hyderabad modified it to suit their palate thus creating modern haleem.
+Harees was traditionally made with meat, wheat, and sometimes lentils, slow-cooked until soft and porridge-like in consistency.
+The dish spread through the Muslim world, especially during the Islamic Caliphates, reaching Persia, Central Asia, and the Indian subcontinent through trade and conquest.

+History

+The dish now known as haleem is believed to have been introduced to the Indian subcontinent through Arab traders, missionaries, and military expeditions, particularly between the 12th and 16th centuries.
+This period marked increased contact between the Middle East and South Asia, facilitated by maritime trade routes in the Arabian Sea and overland connections through Persia and Central Asia.

+One of the key phases in this transmission was during the Delhi Sultanate period (1206–1526), when Muslim rule was established across large parts of northern India.
+Arab and Persian cultural influences, including culinary practices, were introduced by the ruling elite, soldiers, and Sufi saints.
+Among these influences was harees, a meat and wheat porridge widely consumed in the Arab world.

+During the Mughal Empire (1526–1857), which further strengthened Persianate culture in the Indian subcontinent, the dish continued to evolve.
+The imperial kitchens of the Mughals were known for adapting and refining foreign dishes using indigenous ingredients and spices.
+Harees gradually transformed into haleem, as local cooks incorporated South Asian spices such as cumin, coriander, turmeric, and garam masala; Clarified butter (ghee) for richness; A more finely blended texture, achieved through slow-cooking and mashing.

+As a result, haleem in South Asia became spicier and more aromatic than its Arab counterpart, developing into a unique dish that reflected the regional palate.